HosseinDvz/fulhaus-imageClassification/README.md

 # fulhaus-imageClassification

 To make the job easier and leverage the torchvision datasets.ImageFolder, I created a test and train folder.
-I chose 20 images from each class from train dataset and put them in test folder. in this way while torchvision reads the data from folders, automatically creates labels for them.
+I chose 20 images from each class for test dataset and put them in test folder. in this way while torchvision reads the data from folders, automatically creates labels for them.

 ## About the transformations: